christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 ![]({{ site.url }}/img/torch-rnn-sin.png)

+There is one limitation : training has not been done to consider this case of multiple step ahead previous predictions, even if dropout could help correct errors a bit.
+This gives a good reason to consider **re-inforcement learning** instead.

 A few notes :

 - It is also possible to predict a value at each step and back propagate for all outputs.
 Except for the value 1 and -1, the network will never be able to predict correctly without history and reduce its error during the first steps.